sagark101/omicron_models/README.md

 	* Omicron RRMF
 	* `jobname="${bn:0:6}"_rpk_free_om`
 	* `python model_rbd_mutations.py -s $pdb -name ${jobname} -od $od -n 10 -m`
+* Output:
+	* PDB files with suffix numbers from 0-n
+	* A .fasc file summarizing decoy energies for all models made by a single processor
+* Approximate runtime: 1 hour per decoy, depends on complex size
 * We generated ten decoys for each variant and method and selected the one with the lowest total score as the representative

 ### Making AFRC and  AFRF models